davidpallmann/hashnode-backups/ckvof1frr05y44as138egfckt.md

 2. Three environments should be listed: hello-beanstalk-dev, -staging, and -prod, all with a green Health Ok indicator.

 3. Click on the production environment name (hello-beanstalk-prod), then click Configuration from the left panel.
-We can see there is a load balancer in the configuration and that instances will scale between 1 and 4 depending on network output.
+You can see there is a load balancer in the configuration and that instances will scale between 1 and 4 depending on network output.
 Elastic Beanstalk will scale the environment based on a metric.
 The [default](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-autoscaling-triggers.html) triggers scale when the average outbound network traffic from each instance is higher than 6 MB or lower than 2 MB over five minutes.
 You can set the scaling metric and thresholds to suit your needs, based on latency, disk I/O, CPU utilization, or request count.

 4. Return to Environment and click the production URL.
 You get the health check response of